Trains in the Netherlands

 -

-Yes and best of all, holders of an Interrail Pass valid in the Netherlands can enter them for free!
-There are NS International lounges in the following Dutch railways stations:
+Yes, and best of all, holders of a first-class Interrail Pass valid in the Netherlands can enter them for free!
+There are NS International lounges in the following Dutch railway stations:

 Amsterdam Central Station